geneontology/geneontology.github.io/_docs/faq.md

 [ontology](/faq-tags/ontology)
 {:/comment}

-You can find the number of terms on each of the ontologies by going to [AmiGO](http://amigo.geneontology.org/):
+You can find the number of terms on each of the ontologies by going to [AmiGO](http://amigo.geneontology.org/){:target="blank"}:

 Under the 'Advanced Search' section in the middle of the page, use the drop-down menu to choose "Ontology".
 You don't need to type anything on the 'Quick search' box.
-This action will send you to the ['Information about Ontology search'](http://amigo.geneontology.org/amigo/search/ontology) page.
+This action will send you to the ['Information about Ontology search'](http://amigo.geneontology.org/amigo/search/ontology){:target="blank"} page.
 There, open the 'Ontology source' filter menu on the left.
-You will see that as of October-27-2015 the number of terms on per ontology were:
+As of January 2019, the number of terms on per ontology were:
--   28,912 Biological process
+-   29,687 Biological process
--   10,900 Molecular Function
+-   11,110 Molecular Function
--   4,016 Celular component
+-   4,206 Celular component

-If you need a reference for this information, you can cite the use of AmiGO according to information found at [http://geneontology.org/page/go-citation-policy\#GO\_Data]().
-You can find additional general information about these and other topics on the GOC's 2015 publication in Oxford's NAR at [http://nar.oxfordjournals.org/content/43/D1/D1049]()
+If you need a reference for this information, refer to our [citation policy and license](/docs/go-citation-policy/).

 [How often does automatic annotation give results that are consistent with manual annotation?](/faq/how-often-does-automatic-annotation-give-results-are-consistent-manual-annotation)
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------